Nurse Educator Salary

 Career Growth

-According to the Bureau of Labor Statistics (BLS), the general occupational field of postsecondary teachers and instructors is going to experience a faster than average rate of growth over the next few years (about a 13 percent increase).
+According to the Bureau of Labor Statistics (BLS), the general occupational field of postsecondary teachers and instructors is going to experience a faster than average rate of growth over the next few years (about an eight percent increase).
 The BLS reports that nursing and health specialties teachers are projected to grow much faster than average due to the increased healthcare demands of aging populations, new healthcare technologies and increased access to care due to the expansion of health insurance.
-The nursing and healthcare specialties educator field is expected to grow 19 percent over the next few years and will provide much better employment prospects than other fields.
+The nursing and healthcare specialties educator field is expected to grow over 18 percent over the next few years and will provide much better employment prospects than other fields.

 Salary Potential